minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 func map<T, E: Error>(_ transform: (Element) throws(E) -> T) rethrows(E) -> [T]
 ```

-If there are multiple closure parameters that have different thrown error types, or if any of the closure parameters use untyped throws, the rethrown type will be `any Error`.
+If there are multiple closure parameters that have different thrown error types, the rethrown type will be `any Error`.

 ```swift
 func manyErrors<E1: Error, E2: Error>(